tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 No more duplicate folders.
 Good bye confusion.

-Let's commit and call it the commitment `"rename second tier apps folder as config"`.
+Let's commit and call the commitment `"rename second tier apps folder as config"`.

 ### The settings module
 ___________________